 I’m wearing stretchy pants as I write this and for good reason.
-I’ve just spent the weekend road tasting my way around healthy cafes in Auckland.
-The waterfront city on New Zealand’s north island surprised me with their dynamic foodie scene.
-You’ll find farm-to-fork fare aplenty, Paleo and raw cafes popping up and more than enough whole foods destinations where you can source healthy takeaways Auckland style.
-As with our other healthy eating guides for destinations including Bali, Ubud, Queenstown, New York, Kuala Lumpur, Hong Kong, Sydney and Melbourne, this is just an appetiser.
+I’ve just spent the weekend road tasting my way around some of the best cafes in Auckland.
+The waterfront city on New Zealand‘s north island surprised me with their dynamic foodie scene.
+You’ll find farm-to-fork and wholefoods fare aplenty and Paleo and vegan cafes popping up around the city’s neighbourhoods too.

 But First, Coffee

 We happened upon Eighthirty when we got lost on a morning walk.
 I couldn’t resist the sound of the coffee machine and the funky, urban interior.
 The coffee was smooth and clean and the perfect heart starter for the morning.
 Eighthirty has several cafes around the city.